Convergence of a Distributed Least Squares: The Main Results

-\emph{Remark 3.2.} We remark that when the regressors at each node are bounded in the time-averaging sense, then $r_t$ will be of the order $O(t)$, and consequently by \emph{Theorem 3.2} , we know that the bound on the accumulated regret (\ref{Coro}) will be sublinear with respect to $nt$, i.e., $ {1\over {nt}}\sum_{i=1}^{n}\sum_{k=0}^{t}R_{k,i} = O({{log t}\over t}) \to 0$, as $t\to\infty$, i.e., the averaged regret goes to zero and the distributed LS algorithm for the prediction problem performs well.
-The order $O(\log(r_{t}))$ for the accumulated regrets may be shown to be the best possible among all adaptive predictors, as is already known in the traditional single sensor case, see \cite{Lai1986A}.
-The precise constant in $O(\cdot)$ may also be determined if we have further conditions on the regressors, see \emph{Corollary 3.3} in \cite{Guo1995} in the single sensor case.
+\begin{rem} We remark that the order $O(\log(r_{t}))$ for the accumulated regrets may be shown to be the best possible among all adaptive predictors in a certain sense, as is already known in the traditional single sensor case, see \cite{Lai1986A}.
+The precise constant in $O(\cdot)$ may also be determined if we have further conditions on the regressors, see \emph{Corollary 3.3} in \cite{Guo1995} in the single sensor case. \end{rem}

-We point out that one can also get precise upper bound for the expected accumulated regrets for any finite $t\geq 1$, which is stated in the following remark.

-\emph{Remark 3.3.} Let \emph{Condition 3.1} be satisfied.
-Then the expected accumulated regrets have the following bound for any $t\geq 1$: